 Baking bread scares people.
 I am not sure why.
 I love to bake my own breads.
-It is so simple and having a loaf of fresh baked bread come out of your husband is a simple pleasure that everyone should enjoy!
+It is so simple and having a loaf of fresh baked bread come out of your oven is a simple pleasure that everyone should enjoy!
 This Herbed Beer Bread Recipe makes bread baking simple by eliminating the yeast because it uses a beer instead.

 Put all of your dry ingredients into a bowl.
 No special order needed.
 You can even play with the herbs a little and use flavors you love.